drugis/drugis.org/software/addis2/stories.md

 Source: UMCG

-Tagline: As a decision maker, I want to select a study so that I can perform an MCD analysis based on that study's data.
+Tagline: As a decision maker, I want to select a study so that I can perform an MCDA analysis based on that study's data.

 Implementation checklist: